JatinNirwann/excel-to-tally-automation/README.md

 ## Disclaimer

-This script simulates keyboard inputs.
+-This script simulates keyboard inputs.
 Use it responsibly and ensure you have permission to automate data entry in your organization.
 Always verify the entered data for accuracy.
+-It is recommended to test on a dummy data first to ensure its working properly as required.
+-Also don't change windows or tab because it will interept data entry and fixing it will be very painfull.